beeware/std-nslog/README.rst

 -----------

-While an obscure joke referencing apples and logs might be amusing, it would make no sense when it appeared in a Briefcase requirements file.
+While an obscure joke referencing apples and logs might be amusing, it would make no sense when it appeared in a std-nslog requirements file.

 Community
 ---------